M1-CHPS/glhpc/docs/lab1.md

 #### a) Run `git status`, then stage all files from `first_c_project` in git.
 #### b) Create a first commit with the message "My first commit"

-I recommend you use the command `git commit -m "<message>"` or git may open nano/vim for you to edit the commit message, which may be confusing.
+You should use the command `git commit -m "<message>"` or git may open nano/vim for you to edit the commit message, which may be confusing.

 #### c) Ensure the commit worked: